 At Castleton, we are proud of the tradition of excellence that has become the standard for our teams and athletic programs.
 We are especially committed to promoting excellence through good sportsmanship and positive support for all of our student-athletes, coaches and staff as well as for our opponents and officials.

 CREATING AN ATMOSPHERE OF RESPECT

-Castleton and the North Atlantic Conference (NAC) is proud to participate in the fan sportsmanship initiative of "Creating an Atmosphere of Respect.”
+Castleton and the Little East Conference (LEC) is proud to participate in the fan sportsmanship initiative of "Creating an Atmosphere of Respect.”

 This initiative is a unified effort to promote respect for student-athletes, coaches and officials in Division III athletics.